Clarence Charles Newcomer: Education and career

 Newcomer was born in Mount Joy, Pennsylvania, to Clarence S. and Clara Charles Newcomer.
 He graduated from Mount Joy High School in 1941.

 Newcomer entered the V-12 Navy College Training Program, and was a United States Naval Reserve Lieutenant of an amphibious landing craft in the Pacific Theater during World War II, from 1943 to 1946.
 During that time he earned an Artium Baccalaureus degree from Franklin & Marshall College in Lancaster, Pennsylvania, in 1944, where he was a member of Sigma Pi fraternity.
 He then received a Juris Doctor from Dickinson School of Law (now Pennsylvania State University - Dickinson Law) in Carlisle, Pennsylvania, in 1948.
 He married Jane Moyer Martin of Lancaster on October 2, 1948, with whom he had three daughters.

 Newcomer lived in, and was in private practice in, Lancaster, Pennsylvania, from 1950 to 1971.
 From 1948 to 1950 he was with the law firm of Arnold, Bricker & Beyer in Lancaster.
 From 1950-57, he was a solo practitioner, later becoming a partner in the law firm of Rohrer, Honaman, Newcomer & Musser.
 He was a special deputy commonwealth attorney general of Pennsylvania from 1953 to 1954.
 He was an assistant district attorney of Lancaster County, Pennsylvania, from 1960 to 1964, and a First Assistant District Attorney from 1964-68.
 He was District Attorney of Lancaster County from 1968 to 1972, while he was also a partner with the law firm of Newcomer, Roda & Morgan in Lancaster.
 He lived in Stone Harbor, New Jersey, and Philadelphia, Pennsylvania.

 Federal judicial service

 Newcomer was nominated by President Richard Nixon on November 17, 1971, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Charles William Kraft Jr. He was confirmed by the United States Senate on November 23, 1971, and received his commission on November 30, 1971.
 He assumed senior status on January 19, 1988, but maintained a full case load.
 Newcomer served in that capacity until his death on August 22, 2005, from melanoma at his home in Stone Harbor, New Jersey.

 During his career as a federal judge, Newcomer presided over a number of mob and public corruption cases.
+In 1979, he presided over a case in which a Philadelphia businessowner attempted to blow up his own factory to collect money for insurance fraud.

-In 1980 he ended Topps Chewing Gum's exclusive right to sell baseball cards, allowing the Fleer Corporation to compete in the market.
+In 1980, he ended Topps Chewing Gum's exclusive right to sell baseball cards, allowing the Fleer Corporation to compete in the market.